anomalous(<testWindow>, [<confidenceFactor>,] [<historyWindow>, [<alignWindow>,]] <tsExpression>)

 anomalous() to base its predictions on, regardless of the size of the chart’s time window.

-By default, the history window is a week long.
+By default, the history window is one day long.
 You can fine tune the forecast by adding an optional

 historyWindow parameter to specify a longer or shorter history window.
 A longer history window supports more accurate prediction, although the query might take longer.